Maitri-13/Advanced-Fitbit-with-Mobile-Computing-and-IOT-/README.md

 # CLOUD-CONNECTED-SMART-WEARABLE-SYSTEM-Mobile-computing-and-IOT-

---The project aims at building a smart wearable system that takes inputs form the user smart phones over SAMB11 bluetooth connections and is connected to the cloud server via ESP8266 WiFi module.

---The device monitors the Heart rate, Body and atmospheric temperatures, atmospheric pressure and humidity.

---It displays critical data on the device LCD  screen while pushing all the data to the cloud server at the same time.
+To develop a Cloud based Smart Wearable system to make the user more situationally aware while on outdoor trips.
+All the data (atmospheric temperature, humidity and pressure, heart rate and the body temperature ) is stored on the cloud so as to help him make better decisions about the location of such trips.
+Energy is conserved by giving the user the ability to turn the device on and off whenever needed.